Thousands march in London to demand action over cost of living crisis

 “And the growing disparity between the very richest in society and the other 99 per cent of people who just don’t have enough to get by.”

-Frankie Brown, 24, a teacher, said: “Every day I have got kids in my class who are going home to homes where they don’t have enough to eat.
+Frankie Brown, 24, a teacher, said: “Every day I have got kids in my class who are going home to homes where they don’t have enough to eat.”

+But the government on Saturday warned workers cannot expect pay rises to keep up with the soaring cost of living.

+Treasury chief secretary Simon Clarke said pay demands which seek to match the rate of inflation risked creating a 1970s-style wage-price spiral, pushing prices in the shops even higher.

+The Treasury insisted it had “stepped in to ease the burden” of the cost of living crisis.

-The government spokesperson added: “As part of our £37bn support package we’re also saving the typical employee over £330 a year through the imminent National Insurance tax cut, are allowing universal credit claimants to keep £1,000 more of what they earn and have made the biggest cut to all fuel duty rates ever.”
+A government spokesperson said: “As part of our £37bn support package we’re also saving the typical employee over £330 a year through the imminent national insurance tax cut, are allowing universal credit claimants to keep £1,000 more of what they earn and have made the biggest cut to all fuel duty rates ever.”

 Additional reporting by PA